Kingxukai/linux/Documentation/hid/hid-transport.rst

 	if (ret)
 		goto err_<...>;

-Once hid_add_device() is entered, HID core might use the callbacks provided in "custom_ll_driver".
+Once hid_add_device() is entered, HID core might use the woke callbacks provided in "custom_ll_driver".
 Note that fields like "country" can be ignored by underlying transport-drivers if not supported.